 The pineapple instruments are playable by all regardless of musical background.
 They layout a blank canvas whereby everyone can come and enjoy a musical journey without any set rules or techniques.

-The project draws a parallel with the history of the pineapple.
-Taking into account the dark colonial history of the pineapple alongside a more positive contemporary view of the fruit to explore how we can create inclusive narratives about today’s society, whilst acknowledging the past.
+The project draws a parallel with the dark colonial history of the pineapple alongside a more positive contemporary view of the fruit to explore how we can create inclusive narratives about today’s society, whilst acknowledging the past.

 In November 2018 The Pineapple Project brought people from all over Bristol together to play the instruments.
 The 16 piece community orchestra co-created music with a composer over a 2 month period.
 This culminated in a performance at Colston Hall.
 Some of the players had never played an instrument before.